nicbrow3/Mediapipe-web/src/docs/ComponentArchitecture.md

 4. The hook selects random exercises, manages timer countdown, and transitions between phases
 5. SessionControls displays the current timer, exercise, and set progress
 6. After all sets are completed, the session automatically ends

+## Ladder Session Flow

+1. User switches to "Ladder Session" mode using the SegmentedControl
+2. User configures ladder parameters via LadderSessionSettings
+   - Starting rep count
+   - Maximum (top) rep count
+   - Ending rep count
+   - Increment between sets
+   - Rest time per rep
+3. When "Start Ladder" is clicked, LadderSessionControls triggers useLadderSessionLogic hook
+4. The user performs the specified reps and clicks "Complete Set"
+5. The app enters a rest period based on the number of reps just completed
+6. After rest, the next set begins with incremented/decremented reps
+7. The ladder progresses up to the top rep count and then back down to the end rep count

 ## State Management